PagerDuty/security-training/docs/for_everyone/index.md

 Why have I brought you all here today?
 What's the point of all this?

-The goal of today's training is to make sure that we can maintain and build customer trust by having a staff who are well training against the most common security threats that we face.
+The goal of today's training is to make sure that we can maintain and build customer trust by having a staff who are well trained against the most common security threats that we face.
 It's not just about knowing what threats we're up against, it's about knowing how to protect us from those threats too.

 Despite our best efforts, the security team can't have eyes everywhere.
-We rely on all of you to help us to spot security issues and let us know about them.
+We rely on all of you to help us spot security issues and let us know about them.

 ---